open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/modules/AzureBridge/README.rst.txt

 To run the unit tests for the Azure Bridge, first install the Azure Bridge python dependencies:

 .. note::  It is highly recommended that you use a python virtual environment to install the python packages, so that the system python installation doesn't get altered.
-Details on setting up and using python virtual environment can be found `here <https://www.geeksforgeeks.org/python-virtual-environment/>`_
+Details on setting up and using python virtual environment can be found `here <https://www.geeksforgeeks.org/python-virtual-environment/>`_.

 .. code-block:: sh

     sudo -H -E pip3 install -r requirements.txt

-Next, set up your ``PYTHONPATH`` to contian the necessary OEI Python libraries for the test:
+Next, set up your ``PYTHONPATH`` to contian the necessary Open EII Python libraries for the test:

-.. note::  This can be skipped if you have installed the OEI libraries on your system already.
-This step assumes none of the OEI libraries for Python, Go, or C have been installed on your system.
+.. note::  This can be skipped if you have installed the Open EII libraries on your system already.
+This step assumes none of the Open EII libraries for Python, Go, or C have been installed on your system.

 .. code-block:: sh